 Three and four year olds accessing the universal entitlement (15 hours) in Bracknell Forest, and who meet certain eligibility criteria, could be eligible for the EYPP.
 This would entitle your childcare provider to £300 extra funding per year to improve the education of your child.

-Children will be eligible if they are 3 or 4 years old, accessing free early education hours in Bracknell Forest and if they meet at least 1 of the following criteria:
+Children will be eligible if they are 3 or 4 years old, accessing the universal entitlement in Bracknell Forest and if they meet at least 1 of the following criteria:

-- their family is in receipt of 1 of the following:
+Their family is in receipt of one of the following:

 - Income Support